RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 Password: PgAdmin2019!
 ```

-Click in Add new server
+Click on add new server

 Use this information below for "general" and "connection" tabs in "Register - Server" modal: